mbarker84/css-irl/src/pages/a-modern-front-end-workflow-part-1.md

 Once this command has finished running, you should see a couple of new things:

-1. A directory called node_modules has been created
+1. A directory called `node_modules` has been created
 2. In the _package.json_ file, `node-sass` is now listed in “devDependencies”.
 3. Adds a _package-lock.json_ file.
 This isn’t something we should ever need to touch.

 ### Adding a .gitignore

-The node_modules directory is where the code for all of our project dependencies will live.
-The contents of this folder should \_not\* be committed to Github, as installing just a few dependencies could result in hundreds of thousands of files!
-So the next thing we should do is add a \*.gitignore\_ file in the project root:
+The `node_modules` directory is where the code for all of our project dependencies will live.
+The contents of this folder should _not_ be committed to Github (or your favourite repository host), as installing just a few dependencies could result in hundreds of thousands of files!
+So the next thing we should do is add a _.gitignore_ file in the project root:

 ```
 touch .gitignore && echo "node_modules" >> .gitignore
 ```

-This command creates the _.gitignore_ file and adds node_modules to it.
+This command creates the _.gitignore_ file and adds `node_modules` to it.
 (Again, you can do this manually if you prefer.)
 Now we are safe in the knowledge that our packages will not be committed.

 If we’re not committing these files, then how can we share our dependencies with other users?
 Well, this down to the _package.json_ file.
 It tells us the name and version number of any dependencies we have installed.
 Anyone who clones or forks the project (including us, when we use it to start a new project) can simply run `npm install` and all the associated dependencies will be fetched and downloaded from NPM.